Equivariant Elliptic Cohomology and Mapping Stacks: Codescent for quasi-constant maps

-\begin{proposition}[Point-wise criterion] Let $X$ be an $n$-geometric derived stack and let be a coproduct of open immersions of derived stacks.
-Assume that for every closed point $f:\Spec K\rightarrow X$ for a field $K$ there exists a lift
+be a coproduct of open immersions of derived stacks.
+Assume that for every field extension $K$ of $k$ and any map $f:\Spec K\rightarrow X$ there exists a lift

-Then the map $\phi$ is an effective epimorphism. \end{proposition} \begin{proof} Since $X$ is $n$-geometric, the map $f$ factors through one of the affine schemes which compose the chosen atlas of $X$.
+Then the map $\phi$ is an effective epimorphism. \end{proposition} \begin{proof} Since $X$ is $n$-geometric, the map $f$ factors through one of the affine schemes which compose the chosen atlas of $X$ (up to trading $K$ for a field extension).
 Open immersions of derived stacks are stable under base change, and thus the base change of $\phi$ along $\Spec A\rightarrow X$

 is also a coproduct of open immersions.
 The equivalence above is a consequence of the universality of colimits in $\infty$-topoi.
 Each summand $V_\alpha:=U_\alpha \times_X \Spec A$ is an open substack of $\Spec A$, and is therefore a derived scheme.
 Thus we can reduce to proving the claim when $X = \Spec A$ is an affine derived scheme and